-A: Enrollment in an ARP is not factored into your credit score.
-Some of the information credit reporting bureaus consider when determining your credit score include but are not limited to: on time payments, open or closing accounts, debt-to-credit limit ratio.
-For a more detailed explanation please go to www.ftc.gov/bcp/workshops/infoflows/present/fike.pdf
+A: Enrollment in a DMP is not factored into your credit score.
+Some of the information credit reporting bureaus consider when determining your credit score include but are not limited to: on-time payments, opening or closing accounts, debt-to-credit limit ratio.
+For a more detailed explanation please visit this webpage from the FTC.

 Q: Can I continue to use my credit cards?

-A: You will not be able to utilize your cards enrolled in the ARP and all accounts must be closed to further charging.
+A: You will not be able to utilize your cards enrolled in the DMP and all accounts may be closed.
 Some creditors may allow one credit card account to be left off the program.

 Q: Can I apply for more unsecured debt (credit cards)?

-A: No new unsecured accounts may be obtained during your participation in the ARP.
-The purpose of the ARP is to aid you in becoming debt free.
+A: No new unsecured accounts may be obtained during your participation in the DMP.
+The purpose of the DMP is to aid you in becoming debt free.
 Please contact your office for options about secured loans you are considering.

 Q: Why do I need to change my due dates?

 A: You will need to contact your creditors to change the due date on your accounts to coincide with your selected due date with DRS.
 This will help ensure payments will post to your account without penalty.
 Creditors do not allow DRS to request due date changes.